TheJoboReal/Noter/Uni/Notes/NewNotes/yolo for animals.md

 #related This [paper](https://www.ijert.org/research/an-edge-computing-approach-for-real-time-wildlife-detection-and-alert-system-using-yolov8-on-raspberry-pi-5-IJERTV14IS080137.pdf) also uses yolo for wildlife detection.
 However, this project uses an extensive manual labelled database which results in high accuracy, but low adaptability and scalability due to its very targeted database.

 ### YOLO Pose estimation
+Pose estimation using a custom Yolo model can be found here [[Animal yolo pose estimation.pdf]]

 ### Hardware
 We need: